JTAmos/Trendy/README.md

 ```

 **GNU GPL v2.0 modified file notice**
 __12/23/2018 - Changes made by Timothy Yu__
+- update to README.md pandas_datareader import to use Quandl as source for example (Yahoo API is deprecated as of latest pdr version)
+__12/23/2018 - Changes made by Timothy Yu__
 - Incorporated readme update for pandas_datareader import from fork
 - Created `requirements.txt` (pip) and `environment.yml` (anaconda/conda) for package requirements; current code for `minitrends()` requires numpy `1.12.1` or lower to function properly without a rewrite or reimplementation of local minima/maximia detection